eXpire163/eXpire163.github.io/content/projects/aws-amplify.md

 1. Go to `Set Up -> Data` on the left
 2. create your first table
-> latest version of amplify finaly relational data, but we don't today
+> latest version of amplify finally relational data, but we don't today

 > WARNING: Go to GraphQL API Settings and enable versioning and conflict resolution, otherwise it will not work

 3. Hit `Save and Deploy`